“To air-dry clothes by choice is counter-cultural.

 This is not to say however, that violence does not exist at all.
 In October, 2011, there was an altercation between two religious groups within an Amish community in Holmes County, Ohio, where members of one group used shears to chop off the hair and beards of a 79-year old Amish bishop and his family, accusing them of ‘not living right’.

-Inside Amish communities, crimes such as robbery or homicide are non-existent, though there has been one case of cocaine trafficking at the Alberta/US border in 2013.
+Inside Amish communities, crimes such as robbery or homicide are practically non-existent, though there has been one case of cocaine trafficking at the Alberta/US border in 2013.
 There are no locks on doors.
 Every member is aware of everyone else’s lives and problems and involved in trying to make sure everyone is cared for.
 Male members call themselves ‘brethren’.
 Love is expressed as a spiritual kinship within the community.
 The community provides social and economic support, sheltering its members from cradle to grave.

 A bit of ‘Rumspringa’ – Adolescent Amish girls happy in a ball game.
 Rumspringa, in Pennsylvania German, means running around having a bit of fun and frolic (Photo courtesy: Wikimedia)